 Fit Your Pattern To Size

 Burda Style explains the best ways to shorten or lengthen any pattern you’re working with.
 If patterns never quite fit right because you’re either too tall or too short, don’t worry!
 Burda’s got your back.
 I was surprised at how easy this is!
 Lengthening or shortening doesn’t have to be difficult at all.
+This is one of the most important sewing hacks and tips!

 Pin Your Projects Correctly